gggeek/phpxmlrpc/doc/api_changes_v4.md

 the refactored code now sits in the 'src' directory).

 Of course, some minor changes where inevitable, and backwards compatibility can not be guaranteed at 100%.
-Below is the list of all known changes and possible pitfalls.
+Below is the list of all known changes and possible pitfalls when enabling 'compatibility mode'.

 ### Default character set used for application data